Leidos (NYSE:LDOS) Issues FY 2022 Earnings Guidance

-Leidos (NYSE:LDOS – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $6.10-$6.50 for the period, compared to the consensus EPS estimate of $6.50.
+Leidos (NYSE:LDOS – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $6.10-$6.50 for the period, compared to the consensus estimate of $6.50.
 The company issued revenue guidance of $13.90 billion-$14.30 billion, compared to the consensus revenue estimate of $14.11 billion.

-LDOS has been the topic of several research reports.
-The Goldman Sachs Group raised their price target on shares of Leidos from $118.00 to $132.00 and gave the stock a buy rating in a research note on Thursday, April 14th.
-Morgan Stanley dropped their price target on Leidos from $109.00 to $107.00 and set an equal weight rating for the company in a research report on Friday, March 18th.
-Robert W. Baird dropped their price target on Leidos from $110.00 to $100.00 in a research report on Wednesday, February 16th.
-Zacks Investment Research upgraded Leidos from a sell rating to a hold rating and set a $116.00 price target for the company in a research report on Tuesday, April 19th.
-Finally, William Blair reiterated an outperform rating on shares of Leidos in a report on Tuesday, March 1st.
-Four research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $115.00.
+A number of research analysts recently weighed in on the stock.
+Robert W. Baird lowered their price objective on shares of Leidos from $110.00 to $100.00 in a research report on Wednesday, February 16th.
+Wells Fargo & Company downgraded shares of Leidos from an overweight rating to an equal weight rating and increased their price objective for the company from $97.00 to $113.00 in a research report on Thursday, March 24th.
+The Goldman Sachs Group increased their price objective on shares of Leidos from $118.00 to $132.00 and gave the company a buy rating in a research report on Thursday, April 14th.
+Zacks Investment Research upgraded shares of Leidos from a sell rating to a hold rating and set a $116.00 price objective on the stock in a research report on Tuesday, April 19th.
+Finally, Truist Financial increased their price objective on shares of Leidos from $108.00 to $120.00 in a research report on Wednesday, May 4th.
+Four analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Leidos presently has a consensus rating of Buy and a consensus target price of $115.00.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
-Investors of record on Wednesday, June 15th will be issued a dividend of $0.36 per share.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 1.42%.
-The ex-dividend date of this dividend is Tuesday, June 14th.
-Leidos’s dividend payout ratio is currently 28.29%.

-In other news, CEO Roger A. Krone sold 25,431 shares of Leidos stock in a transaction dated Wednesday, March 23rd.
-The shares were sold at an average price of $106.16, for a total value of $2,699,754.96.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, Director Gary Stephen May sold 7,299 shares of the stock in a transaction that occurred on Monday, May 9th.
-The stock was sold at an average price of $102.35, for a total value of $747,052.65.
-Following the transaction, the director now directly owns 9,778 shares of the company’s stock, valued at $1,000,778.30.
+In related news, Director Gary Stephen May sold 7,299 shares of Leidos stock in a transaction dated Monday, May 9th.
+The shares were sold at an average price of $102.35, for a total transaction of $747,052.65.
+Following the completion of the transaction, the director now directly owns 9,778 shares of the company’s stock, valued at approximately $1,000,778.30.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CEO Roger A. Krone sold 25,431 shares of Leidos stock in a transaction dated Wednesday, March 23rd.
+The stock was sold at an average price of $106.16, for a total transaction of $2,699,754.96.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 65,405 shares of company stock worth $6,873,435.
+Insiders sold a total of 65,405 shares of company stock valued at $6,873,435 over the last three months.
 Corporate insiders own 1.67% of the company’s stock.

-Institutional investors have recently modified their holdings of the business.
-Canada Pension Plan Investment Board purchased a new position in Leidos during the 1st quarter valued at about $97,000.
-Covestor Ltd increased its holdings in Leidos by 45.9% during the 1st quarter.
-Covestor Ltd now owns 1,528 shares of the aerospace company’s stock valued at $165,000 after acquiring an additional 481 shares in the last quarter.
-U.S. Capital Wealth Advisors LLC purchased a new stake in Leidos in the 1st quarter valued at approximately $211,000.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Canada Pension Plan Investment Board bought a new stake in Leidos during the 1st quarter valued at about $97,000.
+Covestor Ltd lifted its holdings in Leidos by 45.9% during the 1st quarter.
+Covestor Ltd now owns 1,528 shares of the aerospace company’s stock valued at $165,000 after buying an additional 481 shares in the last quarter.
+U.S. Capital Wealth Advisors LLC bought a new stake in Leidos during the 1st quarter valued at about $211,000.
 Blair William & Co.
-IL purchased a new stake in Leidos in the 1st quarter valued at approximately $221,000.
-Finally, Mather Group LLC. purchased a new stake in Leidos in the 1st quarter valued at approximately $263,000.
-78.97% of the stock is owned by institutional investors.
+IL bought a new stake in Leidos during the 1st quarter valued at about $221,000.
+Finally, Mather Group LLC. bought a new stake in Leidos during the 1st quarter valued at about $263,000.
+78.97% of the stock is owned by hedge funds and other institutional investors.

 About Leidos (Get Rating)